luizbgomide/sovereign/examples.md

 When in doubt, we use monster stats from [Osric](https://osricwiki.presgas.name/doku.php?id=osric:chapter5).
 Osric tends to be better specified than OSE and has a larger bestiary.

 The only bit we need for reaction rolls is that Troglodytes have 2 HD.
 This means that the group of 3 of them has a total of 6 HD.
-We'll say our party of 4 level 1 Delvers are washed ashore and to the cave, where the Trogs come to investigate.
+We'll say our Party of 4 level 1 PCs are washed ashore and to the cave, where the Trogs come to investigate.

 **GM**: You're swept by the river, battered along the way taking... can everyone roll a [Physical](/rules#physical) save for me, and if you fail, d6 damage.
 You hear multiple two-legged footsteps from the south.
 What do you do?